Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Results

 In preliminary experiments, we investigated different hyperparameters for model training and for the extraction of affect aggregates, see Figure~\ref{fig:hyperparams} in the Appendix.
 We investigated cross-correlations after different numbers of training steps and epochs and found little benefit in fine-tuning the model for more than $1$ epoch.
 While longer fine-tuning further improves training loss in the causal language modeling objective, the highest cross-correlations with survey data are observed relatively early on.
 This is likely due to the language model overfitting on the training data, which itself is quite different from the questions that we use for answer extraction.
-Similar also applies to learning rate -- we experimented with learning rates between $10^{-3}$ and $10^{-6}$ and found that smaller learning rates generally perform better.
-Only $10^{-6}$ was too small, as the training loss remained almost constant, so we opted for $5*10^{-6}$ instead.
+Similarly for learning rates, we found that smaller learning rates generally perform better, as long as loss does not remain constant.
+We find $5*10^{-6}$ to work best on our data.
 Finally, we found that training all adapters with the same amount of training data generally works better than training all adapters for $1$ epoch on all the data that was available in this week.
 In other words, we extracted answers for all Figures presented previously in this section after training each adapter for $350$ steps instead of $1$ epoch.

 For answer extraction, we investigated the effect of temperature and of whether or not an answer prefix was attached to the answer options.
 A lower temperature leads to less evenly distributed token probabilities, similar to `enhancing contrast'.
 We found that this is beneficial when extracted attitudes have low noise, but that it can also increase random fluctuation.
 We also found that lower temperatures tend to overemphasize some answer options.
-Finally, adding an answer prefix lead to more consistent results.
+Finally, adding an answer prefix leads to more consistent results.
 This is in line with previous findings on first-token probabilities~\cite{wang_my_2024} and is likely related to LLMs being trained to create text rather than to answer surveys with only an answer option.

 \paragraph{Robustness Across Survey Instruments}